A buzzing innovation hub

 2021

-The B5 building (laboratories of the Free University of Bozen-Bolzano) is finished.
+Building B5 is completed, featuring laboratories of the Free University of Bozen-Bolzano.

 2022